emmaC11/Caesar-Cipher/README.md

 ## Achknowledgements
 I would like to thank my mentor Ronan for his guidance throughout my project.
 I would also like to thank Richard for his masterclasses.

+## Grade
+This project has achieved a Merit grade.